DevRomu/DevRomu/README.md

 ---

-- 👀 I’m interested in programming and data analytics!
+- 👀 I’m interested in programming and data analytics == data scientist!
 - 🌱 I’m currently a student in RRC BIT (TERM 2)
 - 💞️ I’m looking to collaborate on anything that can help improve my coding journey (java and C#)
 - 📫 How to reach me via email: orinarhomill@gmail.com